BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 It's the hover which scares some men who don't like being nose to nose with a woman, so they do the first two steps and then scuttle back on the third — I also demonstrate this and it usually gets a laugh, probably from people who have experienced exactly that.
 So get people to practise it, and try to make them do it with conviction!
 Use all six steps, and don't forget the hover.

 When the ladies' chain was introduced, in the 19th century quadrilles, it was always an “open” move — none of this arm round the waist nonsense in those days!
-The man still turned in towards his partner at the end of the complete move (there and back), but it wasn't the sort of courtesy turn we do now in English and American dances where the man moves backwards.
+The man still turned in towards his partner at the end of each half (there and back), but it wasn't the sort of courtesy turn we do now in English and American dances where the man moves backwards.

 There's an open ladies' chain in my dances Elizabeth and Julia, and in several other dances.
 The move presents two problems.
 First of all, particularly when it's in triple time, people rush it and get there too soon.
 Explain to the ladies that the idea is not to pull past the other lady as quickly as you can — it's a 6-step turn, about half-way.
 As the ladies start their turn, the men move to their right and back a little to expand the width of the set.
 This allows the ladies to do a turn with long arms rather than a cramped shuffle.
 The lady is actually turning to the place where the opposite man used to be, so you're all more or less on the side-lines.
 Then it's half a left-hand turn with that man, again 6 steps with long arms — that's the “open” part of the chain.
 Admittedly this may not always be possible, but at least it's worth a try, and maybe once you've shown the dancers how satisfying it is, they'll remember it when you're not there to chastise them!